Community Choice Aggregation

-The cities of La Mesa, Santee, and Chula Vista have launched a joint Community Choice Aggregation (CCA) feasibility study to assess the viability of a CCA in their respective communities.
-The feasibility study launched in February and is expected to be complete by the summer of 2019.
-The study will be the first step to determine whether such a program would address the climate and clean energy goals of each city.
+The cities of La Mesa, Santee, and Chula Vista launched a joint Community Choice Aggregation (CCA) feasibility study to assess the viability of a CCA in their respective communities.
+The final Study can be found below under "City Documents".
+The study results showed that a CCA in La Mesa could offer competitive rates with SDG&E while also supporting the City's greenhouse gas reduction goals.
 Learn more about the collaboration in this joint press release.

 What is Community Choice Aggregation?